The Civil Wars: 2011–2012: Barton Hollow

-2012

-White and Williams again began the year on tour.
+White and Williams again began 2012 on tour.
 In February in Los Angeles, The Civil Wars won two Grammy Awards for Barton Hollow: Best Folk Album and Best Country Duo/Group Performance.
 They performed part of "Barton Hollow" on the Grammy telecast, and introduced Swift, who played "Mean."
 In March, Barton Hollow was released internationally and Williams and White completed their first European tour.

 Later in the year, just as Barton Hollow was certified gold in the US, they began working on their second full-length album with Charlie Peacock, which they wrote while on the road at the suggestion of Rick Rubin, who also produced a track for the album.
 On October 28, White and Williams began their first extensive tour in the UK and Europe.
 On November 6, after a performance at the Roundhouse in London, they announced that they were cancelling the remaining tour dates, due to "internal discord and irreconcilable differences of ambition."
 They offered no further explanation, although in a 2013 interview with The New York Times, Williams said their last performances were "excruciating."

-2013
+2013–2014: The Civil Wars and separation

 In January, Williams and White released The Civil Wars: Unplugged on VH1 exclusively through iTunes.
 The seven-song album was recorded when The Civil Wars did a VH1 Unplugged set in early 2012.
 In February, Williams, White, Swift and Burnett won the Grammy Award for Best Song Written For Visual Media for "Safe & Sound", which was also nominated for a Golden Globe.
 The following month, it was announced that The Civil Wars had teamed with Burnett to record the soundtrack for A Place at the Table, a documentary that examined the role hunger plays in the lives of American families.
 Burnett and The Civil Wars recorded 14 new songs—together and separately—for the soundtrack.
 The proceeds from the soundtrack, recorded in Austin in 2011, were donated to the Participant Foundation.
 It was released on February 26.

 The Civil Wars, the album that White and Williams had begun recording with Peacock in mid-2012, was released in August through Sensibility/Columbia.
-White remained at his home in Muscle Shoals, Alabama with his wife and four children, while Williams and Peacock did interviews to support the release.
+White remained at his home in Florence, Alabama with his wife and four children, while Williams and Peacock did interviews to support the release.
 Peacock said that the strain was evident from the start of the recording process, and that White and Williams seemed to be pulling in different directions.
 Williams disclosed that she and White hadn't spoken since the record was completed.
 The album entered the US Billboard charts and the digital charts at No. 1, and debuted in the UK at No. 2.
 Barton Hollow—which spent five weeks in the Top 40—moved to the top position on the catalog charts.
 Between the Bars, a four-song EP that covered Elliott Smith's title track, Portishead's "Sour Times", Michael Jackson's "Billie Jean" and The Romantics' "Talking in Your Sleep" was released in the late 2013.